Skip to main content

 Comment

-ID of the recurring donation record in the source platform
+Identifier for the contact record in your source platform

 Salesforce Field